This post may contain affiliate links.

-Our village is full of fruit trees.
+Tuica (Romanian Țuică) in Maramures is big news.
+Our village, Breb, is full of fruit trees.
 The hills roll on for mile after mile, each a patchwork of narrow strips owned by individual families.
 Some grow grass for winter hay, some potatoes, cabbages, carrots, tomatoes and beans, but most grow fruit.
 In the harsh winters nothing grows and villagers rely on their stores of preserved fruit, vegetables and meat.
-What fruit doesn’t make it into the jam pots becomes tuica, our local home distilled fire water, a fierce alcoholic brew that is the life blood of our village, Breb.
+What fruit doesn’t make it into the jam pots becomes tuica, our local home-distilled fire water, a fierce alcoholic brew that is the life blood of our village and of much of Romania.
 A post about making tuica, tuica sheds and life in northern Romania, our second home.

 Making Tuica in Maramures Romania